BRYANINOPS NATANS - (LARSON, 1985)

 Distribution

-Red Sea, Indo-West Pacific: Seychelles and Madagascar east to Marshall and Cook Islands, north to Ryukyu Islands and southern Japan, south to Queensland (Australia), New Caledonia and Tonga.
+Red Sea; Indo-West Pacific: Persian Gulf, Seychelles, Madagascar, Maldives and Chagos Archipelago (British Indian Ocean Territory), east to Marshall Islands and Cook Islands, north to southern Japan, south to Queensland (Australia), New Caledonia and Tonga.

 Biology